LeoGollo/epic-poem/epic.md

 It will be written by Saurabh
 blah blah

-Chapter 2
+##Chapter 2
 ---------
-These lines will be replaced with the story of chapter 2.
+####*These lines have been replaced with the story of chapter 2, written by Dr Philip Mosley*, **LORD OF THE UNDERWORLD**

-It will be written by Phil
-blah blah
+It begins, as always, with a little girl walking through the forest.
+She whistles sweetly to herself as she picks some daisies.
+A butterfly floats past on a gentle breeze.

+But wait...

+Look closer...

+It is not a little girl at all.

+**BUT SKELETOR!!!
+EVIL TIMELORD FROM SPACE**

 Chapter 3
 ---------